COVID-19 Updates

 Types of Loans

-• Direct Parent Loan for Student (PLUS) – This loan is a low-interest student loan for the parents of dependent students and for graduate/professional degree students.
+- Direct Parent Loan for Student (PLUS) This loan is a low-interest student loan for the parents of dependent students and for graduate/professional degree students.
 Unlike Subsidized and Unsubsidized loans, this type of loan requires the borrower to pass a credit check.
 Interest begins to accrue from the date the loan is disbursed, just like a credit card purchase.
 Parents can apply online at: www.studentloans.gov.
-A WNC Federal PLUS Loan Request form can be found here.
+AND, your parent must also complete the WNC PLUS Loan Request Form, at the following link: Financial Aid Forms.
 Parents must complete this WNC PLUS request form every year.

 Exit Counseling